Topological Data Analysis Applications in Natural Language Processing: A Survey: Abstract

 \section{Abstract}

-The surge of data available on the internet has led to the adoption of various computational methods to analyze and extract valuable insights from this wealth of information.
-Among these, the field of Machine Learning (ML) has thrived by leveraging data to extract meaningful insights.
-However, ML techniques face notable challenges when dealing with real-world data, often due to issues of imbalance, noise, insufficient labeling, and high dimensionality.
-To address these limitations, some researchers advocate for the adoption of Topological Data Analysis (TDA), a statistical approach that discerningly captures the intrinsic shape of data despite noise.
-Despite its potential, TDA has not gained as much traction within the Natural Language Processing (NLP) domain compared to structurally distinct areas like computer vision.
-Nevertheless, a dedicated community of researchers has been exploring the application of TDA in NLP, yielding \textbf{95 papers} we comprehensively survey in this paper.
-Our findings categorize these efforts into theoretical and non-theoretical approaches.
-Theoretical approaches aim to explain linguistic phenomena from a topological viewpoint, while non-theoretical approaches merge TDA with ML features, utilizing diverse numerical representation techniques.
-We conclude by exploring the challenges and unresolved questions that persist in this niche field.
-Resources and a list of papers on this topic can be found at: \url{https://github.com/AdaUchendu/AwesomeTDA4NLP}\footnote{DISTRIBUTION STATEMENT A. Approved for public release.
+The surge of data available on the Internet has driven the adoption of a wide range of computational methods for analyzing and extracting insights from large-scale data.
+Among these, Machine Learning (ML) has become a central paradigm, offering powerful tools for pattern discovery, prediction, and representation learning across many domains.
+At the same time, real-world data often exhibit properties such as noise, imbalance, sparsity, limited supervision, and high dimensionality, motivating the use of additional analytical perspectives that can complement standard ML pipelines.
+One such perspective is Topological Data Analysis (TDA), a statistical framework that focuses on the intrinsic shape and structural organization of data.
+Rather than replacing ML, TDA offers a complementary lens for characterizing geometric and topological properties that may be difficult to capture with conventional feature-based or purely predictive approaches.
+This has motivated a growing body of work that integrates TDA into ML workflows, particularly in settings where data structure plays an important role.
+Despite this promise, TDA has received relatively limited attention in Natural Language Processing (NLP) compared to domains with more overt structural regularities, such as computer vision.
+Nevertheless, a dedicated community of researchers has explored its use in NLP, leading to \textbf{137 papers} that we comprehensively survey in this work.
+We organize these studies into theoretical and non-theoretical approaches.
+Theoretical approaches use topology to explain linguistic phenomena, whereas non-theoretical approaches incorporate TDA into ML-based pipelines through a variety of numerical representations.
+We conclude by discussing the key challenges and open questions that continue to shape this emerging area.
+Resources and a list of papers are available at: \url{https://github.com/AdaUchendu/AwesomeTDA4NLP}\footnote{ DISTRIBUTION STATEMENT A. Approved for public release.
 Distribution is unlimited.
 This material is based upon work supported by the Department of the Air Force under Air Force Contract No. FA8702-15-D-0001 or FA8702-25-D-B002.
-Any opinions, findings, conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Department of the Air Force. © 2025 Massachusetts Institute of Technology.
+Any opinions, findings, conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Department of the Air Force. © 2026 Massachusetts Institute of Technology.
 Delivered to the U.S. Government with Unlimited Rights, as defined in DFARS Part 252.227-7013 or 7014 (Feb 2014).
 Notwithstanding any copyright notice, U.S. Government rights in this work are defined by DFARS 252.227-7013 or DFARS 252.227-7014 as detailed above.
 Use of this work other than as specifically authorized by the U.S. Government may violate any copyrights that exist in this work.}.